Zakarialabib/Laravel-Ecommerce/README.md

-# appEcom
+# Laravel Ecommerce -

-This is a powerful e-commerce application, with a lot of features, and it's still under development.
+Laravel Ecommerce shopping cart project!
+This project is a full-featured online store platform, built using the Laravel & Tall stack.
+You can easily set up and manage your own online store, with a complete with for managing orders, products, and website informations.
+Some of the key features of our shopping cart include:

+- A clean and intuitive user interface for browsing and purchasing products
+- A powerful and flexible backend for managing orders, products, and customers

 ## Roadmap

 - [x] Dashboard
 - [x] Products
+- [x] Categories
-- [x] Categorires
+- [x] SubCategorires
 - [x] Brands
+- [x] Shipping
+- [x] Settings
-- [x] Pages
+- [ ] Pages

 ## Requirements